 Next, invite relevant members or guests to your Workspace to start collaborating.

-- Refer to the Getting Started Guide View to understand how to set up and use the template effectively
+- Refer to the Getting Started Guide View for a step-by-step guide on how to effectively use the template

-- Organize tasks into five different statuses: Completed, Off Track, On Track, Not Started, At Risk, to keep track of progress
+- Organize risks into nine different statuses: Occurred, Mitigated, Active, to keep track of their progress